 What is an Aluminium Extrusion and What are They Used For?

-Aluminium extrusion is the process of forcing a substance – in this case aluminium – through a press with shaped apertures cut out of it.
-This means that the aluminium will take the shape of the aperture and you will end up with a long bar – as long as your piece of aluminium will allow – of aluminium in the desired shape.
+Aluminium extrusion is the process of forcing aluminium through a press with shaped apertures cut out of it.
+The aluminium will take the shape of the aperture and you will end up with a long bar of aluminium in the desired shape.
 This long extrusion, known as an aluminium profile, can then be sliced, rather like a loaf of bread, into many smaller lengths, all having the requisite shape and size.

 The aluminium is shaped using dies which are tools cut from sturdy steel, into the void of the desired shape.
 During the process the aluminium is fed into a ‘holding chamber’ called a container.
 Pressure is applied from behind the piece of aluminium which slowly compresses to fill up the space inside the container.
 After this, the pressure continues and there is nowhere for the aluminium to go except through the relatively small aperture in which the die is situated, shaping the aluminium as it squeezes through.